ironsmile/euterpe/README.md

 ======

 * **Currently played song stops when new playlist is loaded** - it seems this is the designed behaviour of jplayer.
 No sign of option for this is in sight.
 If nothing changes soon I will probably patch it myself.
 But for now it is as it is.

-* **HTTPMS will not show/play media which does not have tags** - I honestly do not know what to do with this.
-I lean towards not doing anything about it since it will be a hassle.
-Just tag your music - title and artist are the bare minimum.